tundish/balladeer/balladeer/doc/types.rst

 Python is a very flexible language.
-It supports object oriented design, but at the same time its standard data types are extremely powerful and often sufficient by themselves.
+It supports object oriented design, but at the same time its standard data types are extremely powerful and often sufficient just by themselves.

 Balladeer tries to minimize the number of classes you